Security-Onion-Solutions/securityonion-docs/Email.rst

 How can I get an email alert when my sensor stops seeing traffic?
 -----------------------------------------------------------------

-If you configured OSSEC or Bro as shown above, they should automatically do this for you.
+If you configured Wazuh or Bro as shown above, they should automatically do this for you.
 Another option can be found on the `SensorStopsSeeingTraffic <SensorStopsSeeingTraffic>`__ page.